gradle/gradle/design-docs/publication-model.md

 A second step will allow some basic customisation of the meta data model for each publication:

-1. Add `groupId`, `artifactId` and `version` properties to `MavenPublication`.
+1. Add `groupId`, `artifactId` and `version` properties to `MavenPublication` and `Pom`.
 These properties will delegate to the associated `MavenPom` instance.
-2. Add `organisation`, `module` and `revision` properties to `IvyPublication`.
+2. Add `organisation`, `module` and `revision` properties to `IvyPublication` and `IvyDependencyDescriptor`.
-3. Change the `ivy.xml` generation to prefer to (organisation, module, revision) identifier of the `IvyPublication` instance from the target project for a project dependencies, other the existing candidate identifiers.
+3. Change the `ivy.xml` generation to prefer the (organisation, module, revision) identifier of the `IvyPublication` instance from the target project for a project dependencies, over the existing candidate identifiers.

 To customise the `pom.xml`:

     apply plugin: 'maven'
+    apply plugin: 'maven-publish'

     uploadArchives {
         repositories { mavenDeployer { ... } }